What Is Gender-Specific Treatment?

 In gender-specific treatment, women receive unconditional love and support while recovering from the disease of addiction.
 Women are able to empower one another and build a strong support system in women-specific treatment that gives them the life skills they need to lead a successful life after recovery.

-Men have their own specific needs when it comes to addiction treatment, which usually has to do with male cultural roles and stereotypes.
+Men have their own specific needs when it comes to addiction treatment, which usually have to do with male cultural roles and stereotypes.
 Men often feel wary to enter treatment out of fear of being judged or viewed as weak, and gender-specific programs can help male clients feel more comfortable and accepted.
 Men also typically require more time than women to open up and voice their struggles or emotions.
 Therefore, certain therapy methods tend to be more helpful to men than others.
 For example, men respond better to treatment methods that address specific thought patterns and behaviors rather than introspection.
 Gender-specific treatment for men caters specifically to the physiological, psychological, and emotional needs of men.

 Male sexual abuse is another serious issue that gender-specific treatment addresses that is often overlooked in traditional treatment settings.
 Sexual abuse is an extremely sensitive issue for men that can be handled more openly and honestly in a single-gender setting.
 Men-specific treatment programs provide an understanding environment for men to build friendships and develop a support network for a lasting recovery.